SaladLab/ExcelJsonTable/README.md

 json.
 It is written for users to input table-like data by Excel easily and export data to json format for being read by program correctly.

+### Where can I get it?

+Visit [Release](https://github.com/SaladbowlCreative/ExcelJsonTable/releases) page to get latest add-in install file.

 ### Example

 Those are card data of famous game [Hearthstone](http://us.battle.net/hearthstone).